renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 294: } // namespace unittest
 ```

-- Line 60-79: We define a struct `AssertionResult` which holds the status for a single assertion.
+- Line 60-79: We define a struct `AssertionResult` which holds the status for a single assertion (check).
   - Line 67-71: We define the constructor
   - Line 73: The member variable `failed` flags whether the assertion failed
-  - Line 75: The member vairbale `message` holds the failure message, if any
+  - Line 75: The member variable `message` holds the failure message, if any
   - Line 78: The `bool()` operator returns the value of `failed`
 - Line 81: We declare a function `AssertionSuccess()` to signify a successful assert
 - Line 82: We declare a function `GenericFailure()` to signify a generic assertion failure (e.g. `FAIL`)
-- Line 83: We declare a function `BooleanFailure()` to signify a assertion failure on a boolean expression (e.g. `ASSERT_FALSE`, `EXPECT_TRUE`)
+- Line 83: We declare a function `BooleanFailure()` to signify a assertion failure on a boolean expression (e.g. `EXPECT_FALSE`)
 - Line 86: We declare a function `EqFailure()` to signify a assertion failure on a equality expression (e.g. `EXPECT_EQ`)
 - Line 90: We declare a function `InEqFailure()` to signify a assertion failure on a inequality expression (e.g. `EXPECT_NE`)
 - Line 101-105: We declare a template function `CheckTrue()` to convert a value to a boolean, returning true if the value is true, or not equal to 0